-The Fellows Program will offer an open, supportive, and collaborative setting allowing for Fellows to participate in events and research workshops, write briefs and blog articles for publication on the CSINT website, and help to identify and interact with professionals in the field for purposes of events, interviews, and research.
+The Fellows Program offers an open, supportive, and collaborative setting where Fellows can participate in events and research workshops, write briefs and articles for publication on the CSINT website, and help to identify and interact with notables in the field by supporting events, conducting interviews, and doing research.

 CSINT is an interdisciplinary research hub at American University that addresses both traditional and non-traditional security questions, placing particular emphasis on the risks and opportunities of emerging technologies.
-The types of questions we grapple with include: Are offensive cyber-weapons stabilizing or destabilizing for international security?
+The types of questions we grapple with include: Can we govern digital technologies in ways that are both free and in the public interest?
 How important is the global competition to develop quantum computing?
 What will happen when 3-D printing enables individuals to make virtually anything, anywhere?
-When should we use synthetic biological tools to edit human genes?
-What types of changes will the fast-growing use of AI and robotics bring for tomorrow’s workers?
-How are autonomy and artificial intelligence already changing our world?
+How and when should we use synthetic biological tools to edit the human genome?
+What types of changes will the fast-growing use of robotics bring for tomorrow’s workers?
+Are offensive cyber-weapons stabilizing or destabilizing for international security?
+What are the practical impacts of wide-ranging artificial intelligence and machine learning methods?
 What kinds of ethical dilemmas are involved in allowing machines to make decisions in warfare?
-Is full artificial intelligence achievable, and a good idea?
-Our goal is to help frame answers to these and other forward-looking questions, assessing their human implications.
+Is full artificial intelligence a good idea?
+Our goal is to help frame answers to these and other forward-looking questions, assessing their implications for the future of security.

 Research Fellows will have the opportunity to work on a range of projects and tasks: